coldwireorg/bloc/README.md

 - File uploading / downloading
 - File deleting
 - Favorite system (add the files to a list of favorites)

+### Planned features
 - Private file sharing (the file encryption key is re-encrypted using the receiver public key)

-### Planned features
+- Public file sharing (sharing a file using a link, this one expose the file's encryption key!)
 - Making possible to scale bloc on nomad/kubernetes clusters
-- Public file sharing (sharing a file using a link, this one expose the file's encryption key!)
 - Moderation / Admin panel for configuring
-- Authentification from others server of the federated network
+- Authentification from others servers of the federated network
 - Sharing files over the federated network
 - Automated backup over the network (encrypted files are sliced into many little parts and sent to a swarm of servers)